digi2600/comfyui.workflow-Full-Image-Works/README.md

 👉Generate Image from Text.
 By default, it will create a batch of 4 images.
 ⇒You have the "set" box where you can choose :
     →the checkpoint, steps, cfg, and other normal settings, including the width and height.
     →batch size should stay at 4, but I think 2 is doable, but not very tested.
     →Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
     →stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
     ✏️Vram debugging and clearing to increase speed and efficiency.
 ⇒The power lora loader by rgthree to load any lora's you wish.
 ⇒The rgthree seed selector node makes seed control much easier and faster.
 ⇒Main positive prompt (Green) and Negative prompt (Red).
 ⇒2nd positive prompt (Green as well) using Prompt database from benstaniford/comfy-prompt-db, to enable a quick selection of normally used prompts.
 This can be used in addition to the first positive prompt, the only positive prompt, or just left blank.
 It's all dynamic.
 ⇒The preview image box should show each image generated in the batch, and is always the best way to save any image you choose.
 ⇒And the ‘Batch Image’ box, where you can select the image you want to use in Step 2.
 ✏️Notice the text within the ‘Batch Image’ box shows ‘Image #’, this is an updated number scheme where the first image is 1, then 2, and so on.

-❗️Once you generate a good image that you like, select the little box next to the end that says "Batch image" and shows "Image #" as this will send only the image from the batch that you like to "step 2"-image adjustment.
+This will send only the image from the batch that you like to "step 2"-image adjustment.

 👉Generate Image from Image and Text.
 By default, it will create a batch of 4 images.
 ⇒You have the "set" box where you can choose :
     →the checkpoint, steps, cfg, and other normal settings, including the width and height.
 (Remember to mess with denoise to give the  generating model more or less freedom in the new image!)
     →fit should be ‘contain’ in most cases.
-   →amount is the amount in batch to generate.
-4 is the best as I have found.
+    →batch size should stay at 4, but I think 2 is doable, but not very tested.
+    →Vram usage is selectable from 1 (full VAE decode) and 2 (tiled decode, using less Vram.)
+    →stop_at_clip_layer option to control clip encoding for lesser or greater detail/control.
+    ✏️Vram debugging and clearing to increase speed and efficiency.
 ⇒The power lora loader by rgthree to load any lora's you wish.
 ⇒The rgthree seed selector node makes seed control much easier and faster.
 ⇒Main positive prompt (Green) and Negative prompt (Red).
 ⇒Image Comparer (rgthree) allowing you to compare each image in the batch to the original image.
 ⇒The preview image box should show each image generated in the batch, and is always the best way to save any image you choose.
-❗️ While this has the same looking “Batch Image” select box at the end of the section like above, it is not updated to the same number scheme yet.
-For image 1, select 0.
-For image 2 select 1, and so on.
-✏️ This only uses the more efficient tile VAE decode ✏️ When the ‘Batch Image’ box shows ‘batch_index’, this does not use the same number scheme, and you must choose 0 for the first image, 1 for the 2nd image, and so on.
+⇒And the ‘Batch Image’ box, where you can select the image you want to use in Step 2.
+✏️Notice the text within the ‘Batch Image’ box shows ‘Image #’, this is an updated number scheme where the first image is 1, then 2, and so on.
+This will send only the image from the batch that you like to "step 2"-image adjustment.

 👉Inpaint.
 Can be tricky.
 The end of the section has a second model selected to go off a non-Inpaint model.